Sarah-Bue/knit-space/README.md

 1. Log in to GitHub and locate the [GitHub Repository](https://github.com/).
 2. At the top of the Repository, locate the Settings button on the menu.
 3. Scroll down the Settings page until you locate the Pages section.
-4. Under Source, click the dropdown called None and select Master Branch.
+4. Under Source, click the *None* dropdown and select *Master Branch*.
 5. The page will refresh automatically and generate a link to your website.

 ### Heroku